FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 })
 ```

 The code uses the _createServer_ method of the [http](https://nodejs.org/docs/latest-v8.x/api/http.html) module to create a new web server.
-An <i>event handler</i> is registered to the server, that is called <i>every time</i>  an HTTP request is made to the server's address http://localhost:3001.
+An <i>event handler</i> is registered to the server that is called <i>every time</i>  an HTTP request is made to the server's address http://localhost:3001.

 The request is responded to with the status code 200, with the <i>Content-Type</i> header set to <i>text/plain</i>, and the content of the site to be returned set to <i>Hello World</i>.